-First, understand what your interviewer is looking for.
+Once you understand what your interviewer is looking for, this question gets much easier to answer.

 “Tell me about yourself” doesn’t mean “give me your complete history from birth until today.”
 It doesn’t even mean “walk me through your work history.”
 It means “give me a brief overview of who you are as a professional.”

 You might wonder why interviewers even ask this question; after all, they have your résumé!
 If they’ve read it, they already know your professional background.
 (And personally, I don’t use this question, largely for that reason; I just don’t find it very useful.)
-But interviewers who ask this question are generally looking to get a broad overview of how you see yourself as a professional as a sort of introduction before starting to dive more deeply into the specifics.
-Some interviewers, ironically, even see this question as a icebreaker question that will help candidates relax.
+But interviewers who ask this question are generally looking to get a broad overview of how you see yourself as a professional by way of introduction, before starting to dive more deeply into the specifics.
+Some, ironically, even see this question as a softball ice-breaker that will help candidates relax.
 Little do they know!

-The specifics of your answer will differ from person to person, but generally a good answer will summarize where you are in your career, note anything distinctive about how you approach your work, and end with a bit about what you’re looking for next.
+The specifics will differ from person to person, but generally a strong answer will summarize where you are in your career, note anything distinctive about how you approach your work, and end with a bit about what you’re looking for next.

 For example, one version of a good answer might sound like this: